-Studies show that when companies truly do support the LGBTQ community, it benefits both the community and the company.
-The Human Rights Campaign's 2018 Corporate Equality Index (CEI) quantifies how inclusive organizations are of LGBTQ employees, reviewing non-discrimination policies, benefits for LGBTQ personnel and their families, and public commitments to LGBTQ equality.
+Studies show that when companies truly do support the LGBTQ+ community, it benefits both the community and the company.
+The Human Rights Campaign's 2022 Corporate Equality Index (CEI) quantified how inclusive organizations are of LGBTQ+ employees, reviewing non-discrimination policies, benefits for LGBTQ personnel and their families, and public commitments to LGBTQ equality.
 And the report suggests those that scored highly in the Index are also top-performers in their industries.
-Specifically, an impressive 83 percent of the Fortune 500 include gender identity protections in their nondiscrimination policies, 97 percent of companies offer explicit gender identity non-discrimination protections.
-Another 58 percent of the Fortune 500 and 79 percent of organizations from the survey also offer transgender-inclusive health care coverage.
+Specifically, an impressive 91 percent of the Fortune 500 include gender identity protections in their nondiscrimination policies and another 66 percent of the Fortune 500 offer transgender-inclusive health care coverage.

-But, as general support for LGBTQ rights grows, as does the corporate incentive for companies to positon themselves as supporters.
-So, now that Pride Month is over, LGBTQ employees are questioning, is Pride Month anything more than a marketing ploy?
+But, as general support for LGBTQ+ rights grows, so does the corporate incentive for companies to position themselves as supporters by offering certain benefits without total buy-in.
+When Pride Month is over, LGBTQ+ employees still question: Is Pride Month anything more than a marketing ploy?
 If not, what will companies do to not only talk the talk, but also walk the walk and be consistent in their support of the community well beyond June?

 "I wish they would offer more sponsorships and events, such as happy hours and networking events after Pride month—on a regular basis," says Kyle, an environmental teacher.